Case Studies

 • # Oceania

-JTB Australia Leads ENEOS/Sojitz Solar Power Facility Opening Ceremony to Success
+JTB Australia Delivers a Successful Solar Power Facility Opening Ceremony for ENEOS and Sojitz

 • Proposing design of opening ceremony and reception for large solar power facility